HER E COMES “OPEN SESAME” IS AN UNACCEPTABLE PASSWORD

 I was smug.
 Feeling confident.
 Clever.
 A password with number and symbols.
 A password using upper and lower case.
 And not a miserly 8 character.
 No. A password with 10 characters, far above the minimum.

 I stared at the message.
 Long.
 Hard.
 Something was amiss.
-Why was the capital T unacceptable?
+Why was the capital T un- acceptable?
 It took several beats before the light went off.
+The synapses connected.

-I’d been hacked.
-I had suspicions.
 I googled fourth grade English spelling curriculum.
-And found I'd been hacked by a third grade Geek.
+And I knew I’d been hacked by a third-grade Geek.
 I was a homework assignment for some kid in a coding class.

-In my mind’s eye I could see the teacher, probably a twelve-year-old, writing the instructions on the chalkboard:
+In my mind’s eye, I pictured the teacher, probably some twelve-year-old, writing the assignment on the class chalkboard:

-“How long can you keep a subject engaged before their on to you.”
+“How long can you keep a subject engaged before they are on to you.”
 Extra credit if you can persuade your subject to follow two or more instructions.
 My hacker was going to get an A+.

 Why did it take me so long?
-My google search was the breakthrough.
+My google search was the breakthrough third-grader's.
 Artificial Intelligence does not make mistakes.
-Capitol, as in the capitol of France is Paris, is a third grader word.
-They don’t sic capital, as in a A is a capital letter, on kids until the fourth.
+Capitol, as in the capitol of France is Paris, is a third-graders word.
+Spelling books don’t sic capital, as in a capital A, on kids until the fourth grade.

 You can google that fact if you remember your password.
 I’d been duped!
 And it was a shame, 1-BeaTenm+ was a good password now shared by a class of third graders.
 I didn’t really need a fluorescent snorkel anyway.